hazelcast/hazelcast-python-client/README.md

 You can specify the `filename` and `filemode` attributes to log to a file.

 When `filename` is set, a [FileHandler](https://docs.python.org/3/library/logging.handlers.html#logging.FileHandler), using the specified file name, will be created instead of a [StreamHandler](https://docs.python.org/3/library/logging.handlers.html#streamhandler).
-FileHandler sends logging output to a disk file using the output functionality of the StreamHandler.
+FileHandler sends the logging output to a disk file using the output functionality of the StreamHandler.

 If the `filename` is specified, you can also select the mode that the log file will be opened using the `filemode`.
-See the available [file modes](https://docs.python.org/3/library/functions.html#filemodes) from the Python documentation.
+See the available [file modes](https://docs.python.org/3/library/functions.html#filemodes) in the Python documentation.

 When `filemode` is not specified, `'a'` will be used by default.